Thedevopsdude/practice1/readme.txt

 This is the starting stage
 this is used for practicing purpose useless code removed
-This change is made in local working directory.
+This change is made in local bjvv working directory.